gigascience/gigadb-website/gigadb/app/tools/readme-generator/README.md

 12. List functionality required for creating readme files for datasets

 * Take DOI as a parameter to determine what dataset to create README
-* Test mode will connect with local database service
+* Test mode will connect with local database service, use 100142
 * Test in dev environment with latest database backup using doi 100314, 100310
 * Default is to print readme to standard output
 * Use flag --outdir to write readme to file in /home/curators